 Electrical overview

-This specification defines electrical interface between baseboard/system and card/NIC module.
+This specification defines the electrical interface between baseboard and the add-in card.

 The electrical interface is implemented with a right angle or straddle mount connector on baseboard and gold finger on the add-in card.
 As previously noted in the mechanical overview, each card may implement a Primary Connector or Primary + Secondary Connector.
 Cards using only the Primary connector are suitable for both the Small and Large form-factors and may support up to x16 lanes of PCIe.
-The Secondary connector in conjunction with the Primary allows Large form-factor implementations and may support up to 32 lanes of PCIe.
+The Secondary connector, when used in conjunction with the Primary connector, allows Large form-factor implementations and may support up to 32 lanes of PCIe.

 Primary Connector